maxmekiska/llmnet/README.md

 This repo is inspired by the work: "Lost in the Middle: How Language Models Use Long Contexts" written by Nelson F. Liu, Kevin Lin, John Hewitt, Ashwin Paranjape, Michele Bevilacqua, Fabio Petroni, Percy Liang.

+You can find the paper here: [Lost in the Middle](https://arxiv.org/abs/2307.03172)

 ## Llmnet Objective

 Llmnet aims to address the challenges of "Lost in the Middle: How Language Models Use Long Contexts" scenarios in multi-document question answering tasks through a divide and conquer approach.
 Llmnet specifically focuses on the phenomenon of decreasing performance when large language models are provided with input context sequences longer than the training context window sizes.
 To achieve this, Llmnet divides the input context into batches that align with the training-time context window size of the LLM being used.
 For each batch, Llmnet creates separate LLM workers in parallel.
 These LLM workers receive the same question and provide answers based on their assigned input context batch.
 Finally, the answers from all the LLM workers are collected and sent to a final consensus worker, whose role is to synthesize the information and provide an answer to the question.